Arjun-G-Ravi/AI-Notes/04_NLP/08_Transformers.md

 ## Advantages of Transformers (over RNNs)
 - Parallel computation -> faster
-- Better context -> better performance
+- Higher context -> better performance

 ## Self Attentionz
 The key innovation of transformers is their self-attention mechanism, which enables transformers to `capture long-range dependencies in data`, making them well-suited for tasks involving sequences.